 A buy and hold investment strategy tends to be a bit misunderstood.
 Too often people equate it with buying and never selling.
 When they should be viewing it as buy, hold until it’s no longer a good investment, then sell.

-The goal is still long-term investments.
-So you can limit your time involvement and activity.
+The goal is still long-term investing, so you can limit your time involvement and activity.
 That doesn’t mean buy and forget.
 You will always have to put some time and work into it.

 Index Investing Strategy

 The goal of index investing is to invest with simplicity.
 It has become one of the more popular investment strategies in the past several years, especially with the introduction of ETFs.
 Basically, index investing or indexing, are investments in a sector, industry, index, or asset class through an ETF.

 Indexing can be short or long-term and involve trading or buy and hold strategies.
 Most index investors will swear buy a long-term buy and hold investment strategy.
 It’s a great starting point for someone wanting to take on a more active role in their investments with a small amount of time.

 Value Investing Strategy

 The father of value investing, Benjamin Graham, describes it as “margin of safety.”
 Which doesn’t mean much unless you read his book, The Intelligent Investor.
 What Graham meant was to invest in stocks that were so undervalued by the market that they provided low risk, high return investments.
 Sounds easy enough, but it requires a lot of time and knowledge.
 If you enjoy reading balance sheets for hours on end, you just found your perfect investment strategy.

 If you remember the dot-com market boom, it was filled with growth investors looking for the next big company.
 It also destroyed a lot of wealth when it all came crashing down.
 Which covers the growth strategies higher risks.